-The information presented highlights the major state policy and advocacy issues FHA will address during the 2018 Legislative Session.
-Download the 2018 FHA Advocacy Agenda.
+The information presented highlights the major state policy and advocacy issues FHA will address during the 2019 Legislative Session.
+Download the 2019 FHA Legislative Summary.

 Health Care Coverage

-- Support proposals to address emergency department use and readmissions.
+Support proposals to address avoidable emergency department use and readmissions.

-- Support the Statewide Medicaid Residency Program to the full cost of medical residency slots.
+Support the Statewide Medicaid Residency Program to cover the full cost of medical residency slots.